radar/guides/make-your-own-gem.md

     Successfully installed hola-0.0.0
     1 gem installed

-Of course, our smoke test isn’t over yet: Let’s `require` our gem and use it!
+Of course, the smoke test isn’t over yet: the final step is to `require` the gem and use it:

-    % irb -rubygems
+    % irb
     >> require 'hola'
     => true
     >> Hola.hi
     Hello world!

+> If you're using an earlier Ruby than 1.9.2, you need to start the
+> session with `irb -rubygames` or require the rubygems library after
+> you launch irb.

-Hola now needs to be shared with the rest of the Ruby community.
-Publishing your gem out to RubyGems.org only takes one command, granted you have an account on the site.
+Now you can share hola to with the rest of the Ruby community.
+Publishing your gem out to RubyGems.org only takes one command, provided that you have an account on the site.
 To setup your computer with your RubyGems account:

     $ curl -u qrush https://rubygems.org/api/v1/api_key.yaml >
     ~/.gem/credentials
     Enter host password for user 'qrush':

-Once this has been setup, push out the gem:
+Once this has been setup, you can push out the gem:

     % gem push hola-0.0.0.gem
     Pushing gem to RubyGems.org...
     Successfully registered gem: hola (0.0.0)

-In just a few moments (usually a minute), your gem will be available for installation by anyone.
+In just a short time (usually less than a minute), your gem will be available for installation by anyone.
+You can see it [on the RubyGems.org site](https://rubygems.org/gems/hola) or grab it from any computer with RubyGems installed:

     % gem list -r hola